voidframework/voidframework.github.io/content/doc/core/lifecycle.en.md

 The annotation accepts the following parameters:

-* `priority` allows you to define when the method will be called in relation to the others.
+* `priority` defines when the method will be called in relation to the others.
 The lower the priority, the higher the priority of the method.
 The default value is `1000`.
 * `gracefulStopTimeoutConfigKey` allows you to provide a configuration key to retrieve the maximum time in milliseconds to wait before giving up and continuing to stop the application.
 If no key is specified, the default value `0` will be used.